 Respite Admissions Criteria.

 The Medical Respite care team is comprised of:

-These two groups work together to resolve medical problems; assess and treat patients for mental illness and/or chemical dependency problems; and connect patients to primary care, public funding and housing.
+Our team uses a harm reduction philosophy to work together with the patient to resolve medical problems; assess and treat patients for mental illness and/or substance use; and connect patients to primary care, public funding and housing.

-The Respite Program is operated by Harborview Medical Center under a contract with Seattle - King County Public Health.
+Medical Respite is operated by Harborview Medical Center under a contract with Seattle - King County Public Health.